huggingface/hub-docs/docs/hub/webhooks.md

 ![Settings of an individual webhook](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/webhook-settings.png)

-You can watch repo changes and discussions / pull requests / comments.
+You can watch repo changes, discussions, and Pull requests and comments.
 You can even use a Space to react to webhooks!

 <!-- Todo: add a link to a guide with a real example -->